akka/alpakka/docs/src/main/paradox/udp.md

 # UDP

-The UDP connector provides Akka Stream flows that allow to send and receive UDP messages.
+The UDP connector provides Akka Stream flows that allow to send and receive UDP datagrams.

 ### Reported issues